kdwils/blog/content/posts/installing-metallb.md

 +++

 # Loadbalancing with metallb for my bare-metal cluster
 Now that we have k3s installed and our nodes communicating over the tailnet, we need a way to access the services running in my cluster.
-Because my cluster is bare-metal

 # Metallb
 [MetalLB](https://metallb.universe.tf/) is a load-balancer implementation for bare-metal Kubernetes clusters, using standard routing protocols.